guifcoelho/ImmuTable/README.md

 # json-models

-Package for using immutable json models instead of regular SQL or NoSql databases with sintax similar to Laravel Eloquent.
+Package for using immutable json models instead of regular SQL or NoSQL databases with sintax similar to Laravel Eloquent.

 DO NOT use this package if your models' data are likely to change.